 - Fluoride gel or foam in mouth trays can treat the teeth with a high concentration of fluoride for three to five minutes, strengthening the sensitive area.

 - Use a desensitizing toothpaste specifically designed for patients with sensitive teeth.

 - Brush your teeth properly directing the bristles towards your gum line, and be careful not to brush too hard.

 - Use a soft bristled toothbrush.
 Stiffer bristles can aggravate sensitive teeth and cause further gum recession.

 - Use a fluoride rinse provided by your dentist.

 Do you have tooth sensitivity and want to find ways to limit it?

-Aside from providing expert cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
-Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from all surrounding communities.
+Dr. Fondriest combines his experience with modern technology and caring and knowledgeable staff, and we proudly serve patients from all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.